 Fed up with the daily grind and looking to for something that is different to pass your time and in good company?

-How about taking a relaxing trip through some of our most beautiful countryside with wildlife from fish, ducks, swans, herons and, if you are really lucky, otters.
+How about taking a relaxing trip through some of our most beautiful countryside with wildlife from fish, ducks, swans, herons to, if you are really lucky, otters.

 Seagull Trust Cruises is wholly run by volunteers so come on down, we would love to have you aboard.

 There really is something for everyone.

-From April to October, we need your help to make our guests day special – from preparation of the boats for trip to helming and crewing the boats; from operating wheelchair friendly lifts to making teas and coffees during the cruises.
+From April to October, we need your help to make our guests’ day special – from preparation of the boats for the trip to helming and crewing the boats; from operating wheelchair friendly lifts to making teas and coffees during the cruises.

 In the close season, if you like getting your hands dirty scraping old paint and fiddling with oily bits, then you will enjoy the maintenance days and the banter that goes with it.

 We will even train you in the art of small boat handling in a canal – throwing ropes, tying up, steering, and we can offer training to RYA Inland Waterways Helmsman standard.